Regularization with Latent Space Virtual Adversarial Training: Preliminary

-consists of two networks: the encoder (\text{Enc}) that maps a data sample ${\bf x}$ to ${\bf z}$ in latent space, and the decoder (\text{Dec}) that maps ${\bf z}$ back to a point $\hat{{\bf x}}$ in the input space as:
+\paragraph{Variational Auto-Encoder} The Variational Auto-Encoder (VAE) consists of two networks: the encoder (\text{Enc}) that maps a data sample ${\bf x}$ to ${\bf z}$ in latent space, and the decoder (\text{Dec}) that maps ${\bf z}$ back to a point $\hat{{\bf x}}$ in the input space as:

 The VAE regularizes the encoder by imposing a prior over the latent distribution $p({\bf z})$.
 Typically $p({\bf z})$ is set as a standard normal distribution $\mathcal{N}(0, \textbf{I})$.
 The VAE loss is: